yash564/apiwiz-fe-assignment/README.md

 ✅ **Search & Highlight**
 Search nested keys (like `user.address.city`) — the matching node is highlighted in the graph.

+✅ **Dark / Light Mode Toggle** 🌗
+Switch themes easily with a single click.
+The UI and tree adapt instantly.

 ✅ **Interactive Controls**
 Use zoom, pan, and fit-to-view controls built into React Flow.